MarcoHuman/Marco-Human-Portfolio/README.md

 I successfully deployed a professional-looking portfolio that is easy to maintain and visually appealing.
 This experience improved my technical communication skills significantly.

 ---
+### 2. Reflection on Mock Interview Experience (STAR Method)

+**Situation:**
+As part of the Work Readiness Programme, I was required to record a professional mock job interview.

+**Task:**
+I needed to answer common interview questions confidently, demonstrate my communication skills, and present myself as a job-ready ICT Multimedia Designer.

+**Action:**
+I prepared by researching typical design and technical questions, rehearsed my answers, dressed professionally, ensured good lighting, and maintained eye contact with the camera.
+I recorded and reviewed the video multiple times before finalizing it.

+**Result:**
+I produced a clear, confident 5–7 minute mock interview that effectively showcased my personality, skills, and enthusiasm for the field.
+This experience greatly improved my interview readiness and self-confidence.

+---
 ## GitHub Pages Deployment Reflection

 I used GitHub Pages to host my portfolio because it is free, fast, and directly linked to my repository.
 This allowed me to showcase my Markdown skills and projects in a live, public environment.
 The process taught me version control and web deployment basics.